Cristopher-Cruz/Cristopher-Cruz/README.md

 ## My Portfolio
-Visit my personal website [Here](https://Cristopher-Cruz.github.io) to know more about me and see some of my work in detail
+Visit my personal website [Here](https://Cristopher-Cruz.github.io) to see some of my work